antaresproject/docs/docs/modules-development/views.md

 {% endblock %}
 ```

-In the example above view inherits from template called `antares/foundation::layouts.antares.index` which is placed at
+In the example above view inherits from a template called `antares/foundation::layouts.antares.index` which is located at
 `resources\views\default\layouts\antares\index.twig`.
-Section within
+The following section is responsible for generating content which you should implement.

 ```twig
 {% block content %}
     /** add you content here **/
 {% endblock %}
 ```
-is responsible for generating content which you should implement.
 For example:
 ```twig
 {% extends "antares/foundation::layouts.antares.index" %}
 {% block content %}